Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: System Model

 \subsection{System Overview}

-As shown in Fig.~\ref{fig: system model}, a low-altitude IRS-assisted ISAC system is considered, which consists of a BS equipped with a uniform antenna array of $ M $ antennas, a ground user set denoted as $\mathcal{N} = \{1, \ldots, N\} $, and a ground target.
+As shown in Fig.~\ref{fig: system model}, a low-altitude IRS-assisted ISAC system is considered, which consists of a BS equipped with a uniform antenna array of $M$ antennas, a ground user set denoted as $\mathcal{N} = \{1, \ldots, N\} $, and a ground target.
 Specifically, the dual-functional BS communicates with $N$ users while performing sensing tasks for the target.
-We assume that obstacles prevent the direct sensing link between the BS and the target, which significantly affects the sensing performance of the BS~\cite{Xu2024}.
-In this case, we deploy a UAV-carried IRS as a low-altitude IRS, consisting of $L$ reflective elements denoted as $\mathcal{L} = \{1, \ldots, L\}$, to establish virtual line-of-sight (LoS) links between the BS and the target, which can mitigate the blocking effect of existing obstacles.
-Therefore, the introduction of the low-altitude IRS enhances both sensing and communication performance by improving signal quality, which boosts a more flexible and robust system.
+It is assumed that obstacles block the LoS path from the BS to the target, which substantially degrades sensing performance at the BS~\cite{Xu2024}.
+In this case, we deploy a UAV-carried IRS as a low-altitude IRS to establish virtual LoS links between the BS and the target, which can mitigate the blocking effect of existing obstacles.
+The altitude IRS consists of $L=L_{\text{x}} \times L_{\text{y}}$ reflective elements, where $L_{\text{x}}$ and $L_{\text{y}}$ represent the number of reflective elements in each row and column, respectively.
+As such, the low-altitude IRS is capable of enhancing both sensing and communication performance by improving signal quality, which boosts a more flexible and robust system.